Coping with COVID-19

 LBNL Fire Marshal Todd LaBerge, PE, and Senior Fire Protection Engineer Nick Bartlett, PE, of the Lab’s Protective Services Department offered seminar on wildlands fire in summer 2018; video is available.

 Northern California’s fire season, traditionally at its worst in summer through fall, has lengthened and worsened and is really best thought of as a year-round danger now.
 We must remain aware of fire safety, and report any fires or smokes that we see, at any time of year.

 Cal Fire’s Ready, Set Go program is an excellent resource, as is the National Fire Protection Associations Firewise USA.
-The University of California has peer-reviewed advice on how to design and maintain landscape for greater fire safety.
+The University of California has peer-reviewed advice on how to prepare your home and landscape for greater fire safety.

 * “Are you at risk” is a trick question . . .

 The LBNL site is in a vulnerable area (in 1923, a conflagration moved down what was then an empty hillside where the Lab now stands, and was stopped just short of the campus — not by the puny hand of man so much as by the Diablo winds’ giving way to onshore flow).
 Many of us also commute through areas that can be affected by wildfires.
 When fire danger reaches red-flag levels, “hot work” is likely to be suspended, and other bulletins will be issued and precautions put in place as appropriate.

 Those who lived and worked in these hills in 1991 — or 1970 — need little reminder…

 If you feel an earthquake — take it from those who have been through them: even a medium-sized quake leaves no doubt what is happening — don’t wait for announcements or instructions: drop, cover and hold on.
 In a major quake, the shaking might last for as long as a few minutes.

 Then, when the shaking stops, evacuate to an assembly area (if onsite) or other place of safety.